taylorgmw/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow. master's student trying to learn something new
+This repository is for practicing the GitHub Flow.
+Just a master's student trying to learn something new